Learn the second most spoken language in the world – Learn Hindi

 Hindi Learning and culture immersion programm in India for student groups

-Our team has prepared another tour program and we have given more details in the day wise tour itinerary as given below.
-The teaching schedule of our language instructor will be quite flexible in respect language and India culture teaching.
-He / she will cover various aspects of social, cultural and religious life of India.
+Our team has prepared a Hindi Learning and culture immersion program in India for student groups and we have given more details in the day-wise tour itinerary as given below.
+The teaching schedule of our language instructor will be quite flexible with respect to language and Indian culture teaching.
+He/she will cover various aspects of the social, cultural, and religious life of India.
 We will provide the teaching material to very individual.
-We will also make the cloth washing arrangements for the Students twice a week.
-We have included in the below tour program various cultural activities like: Yoga, Ayurveda, cooking classes, visit of temples, Dinner in an ethnic village and various additional excursions (details are mentioned in tour itinerary).
+We will also make the cloth washing arrangements for the students twice a week.
+We have included in the below tour program various cultural activities like Yoga, Ayurveda, cooking classes, visiting temples, dinner in an ethnic village, and various additional excursions (details are mentioned in the tour itinerary).
 Should you have any further suggestions or wish to make changes please feel free to tell us.
-For this new tour we will also provide an English speaking escort who will accompany the group to every day activity.
-The Accommodation to Students is provided normally on twin sharing basis however as per your specific needs we can also provide double room sharing basis.
+For this new tour, we will also provide an English-speaking tour escort who will accompany the group to everyday activities.
+The Accommodation to Students is provided normally on a twin sharing basis however as per your specific needs we can also provide a double room sharing basis.

 Day 01 – Flight to India (New Delhi)